 José María López

-Maximilian “Max” Günther joins DRAGON in the role of Reserve Driver following a fantastic career in the exceptionally competitive FIA Formula 3 European Championship.
+Maximilian “Max” Günther has been promoted to the role of GEOX DRAGON racing driver following a year as the team’s Test and Reserve Driver.
+During this time, he logged miles on the track and on the simulator to help develop and refine the Penske EV-3 powertrain package.
 A win at the Noisring in his 2015 rookie campaign foreshadowed his formidable talent, which would earn him four victories and a runner-up finish in the Drivers’ Championship in the 2016 season, and a third-place finish in the 2017 FIA Formula 3 European Drivers’ Championship.
 At just 20 years of age, Max shows tremendous potential as a racing driver.
 During the Season 4 ABB FIA Formula E rookie test, he demonstrated his capabilities with an electric powertrain, driving the Penske EV-2 towards the top of the timesheets in each testing session.
-In addition to his Reserve Driver duties with DRAGON, Max will also contest the FIA Formula 2 Championship with Arden International.
+In addition to his Reserve Driver duties with GEOX DRAGON, Max will also contest the FIA Formula 2 Championship with Arden International.